 Founder & CEO

-Darine Hotait is a writer, director, producer, and the founder of Cinephilia Productions.
+Darine Hotait is a writer, director, and the founder of Cinephilia Productions.
 Her work focuses on the politics of identity, Arab & African diaspora, and genres like science fiction and magical realism.

 Named on Disney’s List of Directors on the Rise in 2022, Darine’s films can be seen on Sundance Channel, The New Yorker, AMC Networks, BBC, Forbes, Outfest, and at numerous international film festivals.
 She is the recipient of the New York Council on the Arts Artist Award, the New York Foundation for the Arts Fellowship, the Jerome Hill Finalist Award, the North Manhattan Arts Alliance Artist Award, and the 40 under 40 Arab America Award.